notionparallax/ExampleBVN/example new starter.md

+=before they start=

+1. organise their computer

+=on the day=

-1. Point at chair
+1. Greet new starter at reception
-2. Whip new starter until they start working.
+2. Show them around
+3. introduce them to people